Methamphetamine: Medical

-In the United States, methamphetamine hydrochloride, under the trade name Desoxyn, has been approved by the FDA for treating ADHD and obesity in both adults and children; however, the FDA also indicates that the limited therapeutic usefulness of methamphetamine should be weighed against the inherent risks associated with its use.
-Methamphetamine is sometimes prescribed off label for narcolepsy and idiopathic hypersomnia.
+In the United States, methamphetamine hydrochloride, sold under the brand name Desoxyn, is FDA-approved for the treatment of attention deficit hyperactivity disorder (ADHD); however, the FDA notes that the limited therapeutic usefulness of methamphetamine should be weighed against the risks associated with its use.
+To avoid toxicity and risk of side effects, FDA guidelines recommend an initial dose of methamphetamine at doses 5–10 mg/day for ADHD in adults and children over six years of age, and may be increased at weekly intervals of 5 mg, up to 25 mg/day, until optimum clinical response is found; the usual effective dose is around 20–25 mg/day.
+Methamphetamine is sometimes prescribed off-label for obesity, narcolepsy, and idiopathic hypersomnia.
 In the United States, methamphetamine's levorotary form is available in some over-the-counter (OTC) nasal decongestant products.

+Although the pharmaceutical name "methamphetamine hydrochloride" may suggest a racemic mixture, Desoxyn contains enantiopure dextromethamphetamine, which is a more potent stimulant than both levomethamphetamine and racemic methamphetamine.
+This naming convention deviates from the standard practice observed with other stimulants, such as Adderall and dextroamphetamine, where the dextrorotary enantiomer is explicitly identified as an active ingredient in both generic and brand-name pharmaceuticals.

 As methamphetamine is associated with a high potential for misuse, the drug is regulated under the Controlled Substances Act and is listed under Schedule II in the United States.
 Methamphetamine hydrochloride dispensed in the United States is required to include a boxed warning regarding its potential for recreational misuse and addiction liability.

-Desoxyn and Desoxyn Gradumet are both pharmaceutical forms of the drug.
-The latter is no longer produced and is a gradual-release form of the drug, flattening the curve of the effect of the drug while extending it.
+Desoxyn Gradumet was an extended-release form of the drug.
+It is no longer produced.